-Basic rules of collecting are simple:
+Basic rules of collecting:

 - Make sure you have permission to collect on the land